The Double Refuge 🍏 Agnosticism

 On the Fence

-~ the ruins of Dun Aengus lie southwest of Galway, on the western cliff of Inishmore, a green and rocky island battered by the Atlantic Sea ~
+~ the ruins of Dun Aengus on the western side of Inishmore, a green and rocky island battered by the Atlantic Sea ~

-As an agnostic, I dislike confining metaphors, especially ones that create false dichotomies, as if the physical world studied in the sciences didn’t give rise to the mind that ponders the religious notions of Heaven, reincarnation, and an infinite God.
-Agnostics are liable to cry out, “To heck with fences!” or “Don’t fence me in!”
-They’re liable to leap down from the fence, drive like a maniac on the autostrada or linger in a café, watching the girls go by.
-Or they might make a pilgrimage between two rocky fences on one of the island of Inishmore.
-They might follow the lines of piled rocks that lead to somewhere very specific, but also to a nebulous immensity:
+As an open agnostic, I dislike confining metaphors, especially ones that create false dichotomies, as if the physical world studied in the sciences didn’t give rise to the mind that ponders the religious notions of Heaven, reincarnation, and an infinite God.
+Agnostics are liable to cry out, “Don’t fence me in!”
+They’re liable to leap down from the fence, drive like a maniac on the autostrada or linger in a café.
+Or they might continue their pilgrimage along the rocky cliff, taking stock of the bright immensity of Nature:

-The agnostic walks between Irish rock fences, and stands on the greater rock that towers above the powerful sea.
+The agnostic walks between Irish rock fences, and stands on a great rock that towers above the sea.
 He then walks down into a wide field where tourists are scattered here and there.
 Irish, English, French, Canadian, whoever.
 He looks up into the wide blue sky:

 He sees two streaks of white.
 Airplanes.
 A different way to travel.